Online Advanced Certificate Course in

 Q&A on this topic.

-Learn how to properly make your own herbal infused/macerated oils for use in your treatments.
+Discover how to properly create your own herbal-infused/macerated oils for use in your treatments.

 In this practical video lesson, Vivienne takes you through the whole process of making your